 The more comprehensive tandem test may sometimes unearth more accessibility issues than preceding design support tests of the same site, leading to a worse result.

-The basis of the assessment is the procedure laid out in the inventory of test steps (German only).
-Some of the 50 checkpoints refer not to individual pages but to the entire site.
+The basis of the assessment is the procedure laid out in the inventory of test steps.
+Some of the 60 checkpoints refer not to individual pages but to the entire site.

 The client receives a detailed PDF test report that documents ratings and comments per checkpoint and page.
-The report may also include recommendations.
+The report will usually also include recommendations.

-In case of a successful test result, web site owners can place the 90plus logo or 95plus on their web site to reference the test result.
-In addition web site owners can ask for inclusion of their site in the 90plus listing of accessible web sites.
+In case of a successful test result, website owners can place the 'BITV konform' logo on their web site to reference the test result.
+In addition website owners can ask for inclusion of their site in the list of accessible websites, Sites & Agenturen.

 The idea of the BITV-Test is that it can be carried out with reasonable effort.
 This is why the test focuses on a representative sample of pages.
 The downside of sampling is that not all deficiencies may have been captured.
 Moreover, the test result is a snapshot documening the site's accessibility at a given point of time only.
 As the site and its content change, the test result may quickly become outdated.